katiesavard/blob-render/README.md

 # ✨ blobrender ✨

-**blobrender** is a python package for turning simulations into realistic radio images. it provides tools for manipulating fits files, generating measurement sets, and simulating telescope observations.
+**blobrender** is a python package for turning simulations into realistic radio images.

 ---